briland/LLM-security-and-privacy/README.md

 ## Contributing

-If you are interested in contributing to this repository, please see [CONTRIBUTING.md](./CONTRIBUTING.md) for further details on the guidelines.
+If you are interested in contributing to this repository, please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details on the guidelines.

 A list of current contributors is found [HERE](./contributors.md).